fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_uniform.md

 `scale`: has `intent(in)` and is a scalar of type `integer`, `real` or `complex`.

-The function is elemental, i.e., all three auguments could be arrays conformable to each other.
+All three auguments could be arrays conformable to each other.
 All three arguments must have the same type and kind.

 ### Return value